LoopKit/loopdocs/docs/loop-3/medtrum.md

-!!! important "🚧 Documentation Under Construction 🚧"
+!!! warning "🚧 Documentation Under Construction 🚧"

     This page is under development.

+    The addition of the Medtrum Nano pump to iOS Open-Source Automated Insulin Delivery systems is new.

+    Please review the [MedtrumKit Issues](https://github.com/jbr7rr/MedtrumKit/issues) page for open issues reported for the MedtrumKit Pump Manager.
+In a few cases, the documentation on this page may anticipate some of the fixes planned for those minor issues.

 ## Medtrum Nano Pump